ViktorQvarfordt/blog/posts/wip-postgres-graphs-and-trees.md

-# WIP: Postgres for modelling graphs and trees
+# WIP: Modeling Graphs and Trees in Postgres

-With this post I want to show that Postgres is very capable for modeling and querying/traversing graph data structures.
-Recursive queries will play a key role.

-Many applications involve modeling data as graphs or trees.
-There are specialized graph databases.
-But you might not need yet another database, and all the operational complexity it brings.
+In this article, we explore how Postgres, a powerful and versatile relational database, can be effectively used to model and traverse graph and tree data structures.
+While specialized graph databases exist, Postgres offers a robust alternative without the need for additional database systems.

+We show how to implementat common graph operations:

+* Getting all (transitive) neighboring nodes.
+* Detecting (and preventing) cycles.
+* Finding the shortest path (and all paths) between two nodes.

-We will use simple normalized tables to model graphs.
-We will give implementations for common graph operations, such as getting all (transitive) neighboring nodes, identifying cycles, and finding the shortest path between two nodes.
+We will use simple normalized tables to model the graph.
+Recursive queries will play a key role for traversing the graph.
+Finally, we'll use advanced Postgres control structures for performance optimizations.

 ### Use-case examples

-**Example 1:** Modeling transitive properties across hierarchical entities.
-Properties of a parent entity should implicitly apply to all its (transitive) child entities.
-Think of modeling permissions for a folder structure in a knowledge base.
+**Example 1:** Modeling permissions for a folder structure in a knowledge base.

-**Example 2:** Using a knowledge graph to extract data for a RAG pipeline powering a knowledge assistant.
+**Example 2:** Traversing a knowledge graph powering a knowledge assistant.

+More generally, you can think of any use-case that requires modeling transitive properties across hierarchical entities where properties of a parent entity should propagate to all its (transitive) child entities.

 ## Setup